YoobeeWebTutors/javascript-manual/08-defining-functions.md

 ```

-This function accepts three values as *parameters*
+This function accepts three values as *parameters*.

 Much better!
 Our code is much more maintainable.
 If we want to change the output message, we can do it in one place.